jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 all the tools for the first time, we suggest you to start from the _Metaflow_ version and then move to the full-scale one when all the pieces of the puzzle are well understood.

+*Note*: if you are new to Metaflow, we recommend you to go through the [official installation](https://docs.metaflow.org/getting-started/install) and this  [stand-alone tutorial](https://github.com/jacopotagliabue/no-ops-machine-learning) first.

 ### Relevant Material

 If you want to know more, you can give a look at the following material: